Beauty Queen's Rape Allegation Against Former Gambia President Sparks #MeToo Movement

 "Yahya Jammeh did not want sex with me or pleasure with me," she says.
 "What he wanted to do was to hurt me.
 What he wanted to do was to teach me a lesson."

 Gambia is a relatively conservative country.
 Most Gambians are Muslim.
 Local activists say there's been very little public discussion about rape or public assault.
-Jallow allegations sparked a #MeToo movement in the country that has since engulfed other government officials including a deputy secretary in the ministry of foreign affairs.
+Jallow's allegations sparked a #MeToo movement in the country that has since engulfed other government officials including a deputy secretary in the ministry of foreign affairs.
 Human Rights Watch says Jallow's mistreatment was part of a pattern of abuse by Jammeh.

-Madi Jobarteh, a pro-democracy activist who's been involved with local development groups in Gambia or decades, says Jallow's press conference this summer was shocking.
+Madi Jobarteh, a pro-democracy activist who's be involved with local development groups in Gambia or decades, says Jallow's press conference this summer was shocking.

 "I call it a revolution," Jobarteh says.
 "It was totally brave on her part and explosive for all of us."